phalcon/documentation/docs/talon.md

 | An empty list means absent | The table does not exist in that dialect.
 It is skipped entirely and gets no manifest entry |
 | One fixture, one table | The table name is the artifact file name and the manifest key.
 Two fixtures declaring the same table throw `SchemaTableDuplicate` |
 | `insert()` is yours | The contract covers `create()`, `drop()`, and `clear()`, never the data shape, so each fixture types its own insert signature |

+`clear()` empties the table, but do not assert on its return value.
+MySQL and PostgreSQL clear with `TRUNCATE`, which reports no affected rows, so both return `0`.
+Only SQLite's `DELETE` returns a count.

 A fixture whose statements create a second table receives no generated `DROP` for that table.
 Write the drop yourself, or split the fixture in two.